Lawyers and Literature

 Poems in the section on "A Lawyer's Education," in James R. Elkins (ed.), Lawyer Poets and That World We Call Law 19-31 (New York: Pleasure Boat Studio, 2013) [online text] [bios of the poets: Ace Boggess, Lee Warner Brooks, James McKenna, Charles D. Williams, James Clarke]

-One of the poems I have asked you to read in Lawyer Poets and That World We Call Law is by Ace Boggess.
+One of the poems I asked you to read in Lawyer Poets and That World We Call Law is by Ace Boggess.
 Boggess is a graduate of the College of Law at West Virginia University.
 For an essay by Boggess about his time in prison, see: In-Verse: Poetry and Law Behind Prison Walls.
-The Boggess essay was published in the Legal Studies Forum: 39 Legal Stud.
+The Boggess essay was published in 39 Legal Stud.
 F. 11 (2015).

 Writing the Course